 Leadership Programs

-Designed for the working professional educator, Hunter’s educational leadership programs are hands-on and practical, preparing New York State-certified teachers and pupil personnel providers for administrative and supervisory roles in urban schools and school districts.
+Hunter’s educational leadership programs, designed for the working professional, prepare New York State-certified teachers and pupil personnel providers for a broad range of school and district leadership roles in urban schools and districts.

 Educational Leadership: Administration and Supervision (ADSUP)

-The dual certification School Building Leader (SBL) School District Leader (SDL) program is designed to prepare school and district leaders with the knowledge and skills to create and achieve goals that target all aspects of leadership at the building and district levels resulting in improved outcomes for student achievement.
-ADSUP focuses on each element of the skills and knowledge stated by the National Educational Leadership Standards (NELP) with discrete courses taught by educators with expertise in the particular content of each course.
-The knowledge and skills are then applied to the educational setting of each student to apply to the populations and conditions with which they work.
-In addition, the ADSUP program continuously seeks to update course emphasis to align with current critical topics and issues, including social-emotional learning and culturally responsive environments.
+The dual certification School Building Leader (SBL) School District Leader (SDL) program is designed to prepare school and district leaders with the knowledge and skills to create and achieve goals that target all aspects of leadership at the building and district levels.
+ADSUP focuses on the skills and knowledge stated by national leadership standards (ELCC and PSEL) with discrete courses taught by educators with expertise in the particular content of each course.
+Emphases in our courses include social-emotional learning and culturally responsive environments.
 Graduates have gone on to succeed in public, charter, independent, and parochial educational settings, as well as district administration offices.

 Upon successful completion of the two-year program, graduates will receive a Master’s degree in Educational Leadership and recommendation for New York State School Building Leader (SBL) and School District Leader (SDL) certifications.